Jahia/docConverter/README.md

 ### Document Viewer

 Jahia offers a built-in support for previewing various types of documents (PDF, Office, etc.) as a SWF flash using a player in a Web page.
 The direct conversion to flash is available for PDF documents only.
-To have a preview for non-PDF files (Microsoft Office, OpenOffice etc.) the document converter service (see Document converter) should be enabled to perform an intermediate conversion of documents to PDF files.
+To have a preview for non-PDF files (Microsoft Office, OpenOffice etc.) the document converter service should be enabled to perform an intermediate conversion of documents to PDF files.

 The viewer service requires the pdf2swf utility (from SWFTools: http://www.swftools.org/) to be installed.
 The installation guidelines are available on the corresponding Wiki pages: http://wiki.swftools.org/wiki/Installation.